 The ATO processing facility in phase one has a capacity of leaching 1.2 million tonnes per annum (Mtpa) of oxide ore at an average grade of 1.13g/t gold at a recovery rate of 70% and an average grade of 9.25g/t silver at 40% recovery.

-The run-of-mine (ROM) ore undergoes three-stage crushing in a primary jaw crusher, secondary cone crusher, and an optional tertiary cone crusher operating in a closed circuit with a final product screen.
+The run-of-mine (ROM) ore undergoes three-stage crushing in a primary jaw crusher, a secondary cone crusher, and an optional tertiary cone crusher operating in a closed circuit with a final product screen.

 The crushed ore is transferred to the heap leach facility to produce a pregnant leach solution (PLS), which is introduced into the carbon adsorption circuit.
 The loaded carbon from the adsorption circuit is acid washed to remove calcium, sodium salts, magnesium, silica, and fine iron particles.
 A modified ZADRA elution process is used to remove the adsorbed gold from the loaded carbon.

 The pregnant solution flows through one of two electrowinning cells with gold-plated knitted-mesh steel wool cathodes.
-The loaded cathodes are power washed to remove the gold bearing, which is filtered to eliminate excess moisture and retorted to remove any mercury.
+The loaded cathodes are power washed to remove the gold-bearing, which is filtered to eliminate excess moisture and retorted to remove any mercury.
 Fluxes are introduced and mixed with the retort residue at this stage.
-The residue is then smelted in an induction furnace to produce gold dore.
+The residue is then smelted in an induction furnace to produce gold doré.

 Phase two processing details